mounicasirineni/Text-Mining-of-Movie-reviews-to-perform-Sentiment-Analysis/README.md

 ---

-## Context
+## Academic Context

-This project was completed in **Spring 2016**, demonstrating early hands-on experience with NLP and text classification.
+This project was part of **IDS 572: Data Mining for Business** at UIC, completed in **Fall 2015**.
+This work demonstrated early hands-on experience with NLP and text classification.
 These fundamental techniques—tokenization, TF-IDF, and classification algorithms—form the basis of modern language understanding systems, including the transformers and large language models developed years later.

 ---